 If you’re using puff pastry, skip this step.
 Dump flour and salt into a food processor, pulse once or twice to distribute the salt a little.
 Add the butter and pulse until the butter has formed small pea sized balls.
 Pour in 3T of ice water and the vinegar, pulse a few times until it starts to come together.
 If it looks like theres not enough water, add a 1/2T ice water at a time pulsing in between.
 Press into a disk, wrap it up in plastic wrap and put it in the fridge for an hour or overnight.

 Bring a pot of water to boil with a pinch of salt.
-Carefully lower in your eggs with a slotted spoon, reduce the heat to medium and let cook for 6 minutes (for a really runny yolk add a minute or two if you want them a little more cooked, 10 minutes for hard boiled).
-Remove from the water and run under cold tap water for 15 seconds.
+Carefully lower in your eggs with a slotted spoon, reduce the heat to medium, put the lid on and let cook for 6 minutes (for a really runny yolk add a minute or two if you want them a little more cooked, 10 minutes for hard boiled).
+Remove from the water and run under cold tap water for 30-60 seconds, until cool.
 Peel and set aside.

 Put shallot, wine vinegar, honey and olive oil in a mason jar with a pinch of salt and pepper, shake until combined.
 Toss mixed greens in about half of the dressing.
 Then distribute the greens over the tarts.
 Top with some eggs, chives, a little salt and pepper and a generous drizzle of the leftover dressing (its so good on the tart!!) then serve!